tharpie/vagrant_leaf_spine/README.md

 ## What is it?
 1. This is a project that allows the user to build multiple topologies based on the diagram below
 2. This project utilizes Vagrant, vEOS, VirtualBox and python to build the topologies
-3. There's two topologies that are supported: L3LS w/BGP and Assymmetric EVPN w/VXLAN
+3. The topologies that are supported:
+    1. L3LS w/BGP
+    2. Assymmetric EVPN w/VXLAN
+    3. Multicast

 ![alt text](https://github.com/mtharpie/vagrant_leaf_spine/blob/master/images/vagrant-leaf-spine.png)